-Subject Theory Hours
+Subje Subject Theory Hours

-1. Prepa aration for classroom activities, including but not limited to:
+1. Prepa ration for classroom activities, including but not limited to:

 a.
 Choice of teaching methods

 b.
 Classroom setup

 c.
 Topic/subject matter 100

 d.
 Student assignments

 e.
 Materials and supplies

 f.
 Recordkeeping

 2. Prese ntation of information, including but not limited to:

 a.
 Lectures (oral and written)

 b.
 Demonstrations 250

-C. Questions and answers
+c.
+Questions and answers 250

 d.
 Project methods

 e.
 Discussions

-I

-3. Applio cation of practice, including but not limited to: 100
+3. Applio cation of practice, including but not limited to:

-Subject Theory Hours
+a.
+Clinic supervision 100

 b.
-Classroom management c.
+Classroom management 100

+c.
 Client relations

+Subject Theory Hours

 4. Evaluation by the instructor-trainee of the student's understanding and performance, including but not limited to: a.
 Written/practical assessment b.
 Communication skills 50

 TOTAL HOURS 500